hmcts/chart-java/README.md

 * to clean up deployed releases, charts, test pods and local charts, run `make clean`

 `helm test` will deploy a busybox container alongside the release which performs a simple HTTP request against the service health endpoint.
 If it doesn't return `HTTP 200` the test will fail.

-__WARNING:__ The Makefile will delete the chart from __sandbox ACR__ as part of its cleanup process.
-Ensure the version you are testing isn't one in use by others.